mesfind/bioinfo-python/_episodes/05-seaborn-viz.md

 # Histograms

 Often, a histogram is a better way to visualize a distribution.
-This is relatively simple using seaborn's `.distplot()` function.
+This is relatively simple using seaborn's `.displot()` function.
 This function does not take a Pandas DataFrame, but can take a Pandas Series (i.e., column in our DataFrame).
 This function also can take come other arguments like `color`, which takes values that specify the color of histogram based on [matplotlib's colors](https://matplotlib.org/api/colors_api.html).
 We will make our plot cyan using the `'c'` color code.
+Additionally, we will specify `bins=50` so that our histogram is not plotted using too many or too few bins.

 ~~~
-fig, ax = plt.subplots(figsize=plot_dims)
+sns.displot(surveys_complete['weight'], color='c',bins=50,
-sns.distplot(surveys_complete['weight'], color='c')
+            height=8, aspect=1.5)
 ~~~
 {: .python}

 ![png](../fig/05-seaborn-distplot-1.png)

-By default, the `.distplot()` function plots the histogram as a density plot with the kernel density estimate overlaid as a darker line on the graph.
-This may not be necessary and we may instead want the vertical axis to represent the counts in each bin.
-We can further adjust the appearance of the histogram to make the bars more apparent and increase the number of bins.
+By default, the `.displot()` function plots the density as a histogram, alternatively, you can plot a kernel density estimate by setting the `kind` argument to `kind="kde"` (the default is `kind="hist"`) and removing the `bins` argument.

 ~~~
-fig, ax = plt.subplots(figsize=plot_dims)
+sns.displot(surveys_complete['weight'], color='k', kind="kde",
-sns.distplot(surveys_complete['weight'], kde=False, color='c', hist_kws=dict(edgecolor="k", linewidth=1), bins=100)
+            height=8, aspect=1.5)
 ~~~
 {: .python}